International Law Society

 For more information, visit ILSA.org

-The Lewis and Clark Jessup Team
+The Lewis & Clark Jessup Teams

-Lewis & Clark has a strong record in Jessup, reaching the International Octa-Finals in 2010, and the Quarter Finals in 2006 and 2007.
-Lewis & Clark has also produced many recognized oralists and very well-decorated memorial submissions.
-Lewis & Clark Jessup trophies may be viewed in the left hand trophy case over the computers behind the ping-pong table in the LRC.
+Lewis & Clark has a strong record in Jessup, reaching the International Rounds in 2016, the International Rounds Octa-Finals in 2010, and the Quarter Finals in 2006 and 2007.
+Lewis & Clark has also produced many recognized oralists and highly ranked memorial submissions.